-As a condition of employment or enrollment, all employees and students of Augustana College shall abide by the terms of this policy and will notify their supervisors and the Business Office (in the case of employees) or the Office of Student Life (in the case of students) of any criminal drug statute conviction for a violation occurring on the college premises or property, or as a part of any college-related activities.
-Notification must be made no later than five days after such conviction.
-For purposes of this policy, "conviction" means a finding of guilt or imposition of sentence, or both, by any federal or state judicial body.
+Any employee who is convicted of violating any criminal drug statute must report that conviction to the director of Human Resources no later than five days after the conviction.
+For purposes of this policy, "conviction" means a finding of guilt or the imposition of a sentence, or both, by any federal or state judicial body.
 Failure to report such a conviction may result in immediate dismissal.